sjm-practice/meteor-react-todos/README.md

 * Also, adding mdg:validated-methods and aldeed:simple-schema, for practice with schema validation
     * was also looking for opportunity to use the created schema with PropTypes (still exploring a good way or package to do so)
     * note, punted on using any sort of schema for propTypes shape; YOU ONLY NEED to list the propTypes of object properties being used via props, not all of the properties that may be in the passed in object
+* NOTE: had initially coded the completed checkbox to be a controlled component, but this had a defect.
+The tutorial had this as an uncontrolled component, and directly manipulating the control (produces a react warning).
+I switch to the tutorial method, which is less code, and functions as intended/expected, but I believe breaks react coding paradigm.
+May research this further and correct down the road.